kmp5VT/BlockSparseGPUTests/README.md

   4. The `summarize_itensor` function can be used to extract easy to read and useful information about tensors, indices and index block sizes.
   5. In the future will create functions that allow users to pluck the representative out of a DMRG optimization at a specific sweep and at a specific site.
+  6. In the future, making an easy function to extract the block data from the ITensors and write them to a dense Array.

 <!-- So far there is the `one_d_heisenberg` model and the `two_d_hubbard` model with